umgbhalla/dotfiles/README.md

 to customize the appearance of the browser.

 To enable custom stylesheets on Firefox:
-- open `about:config` in the address bar and set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`.
+- open `about:config` in the address bar and set the following properties to `true`:
+    - `gfx.webrender.all`
+    - `toolkit.legacyUserProfileCustomizations.stylesheets`
 - open your profile folder by opening `about:support` in the address bar and opening the folder next to the profile directory.
 I prefer keeping all configuration files in the `$XDG_CONFIG_HOME` or `~/.config` directory, so my configuration is under